BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 Conclusion

-Ethereum plugins are a new and powerful yet simple way to improve the security and usability of smart contracts using Ledger hardware wallets, and we hope you’ll enjoy them, and eventually that some of you will even try to build their own.
+Ethereum plugins are a new and powerful yet simple way to improve the security and usability of smart contracts using Ledger Ethereum hardware wallets, and we hope you’ll enjoy them, and eventually that some of you will even try to build their own.
 We are committed to improving and maintaining a fertile ground for plugins, so Ethereum DApps can continue to securely grow and thrive.

 Stay in touch